Resume where you left off?

 The "Fingerprint" Problem

-The timeline above highlights just a few key predictions.
-However, scholars have identified over 300 specific details and implications in the Old Testament that point to the Promised One, all fulfilled by Jesus.
+The timeline above highlights only a few key predictions.
+Many scholars and theologians identify over 300 specific details and implications in the Old Testament that point to the promised Messiah and are understood by Christians as fulfilled in Jesus.

 Why this is strong evidence:

-• Time Gap: These documents (like the Dead Sea Scrolls) physically existed centuries before Jesus was born.
+• Time Gap: These documents, including the Dead Sea Scrolls, physically existed centuries before Jesus was born.

-• Lack of Control: A person cannot manipulate their own birthplace, their ancestry, the price of their betrayal, or how soldiers gamble for their clothes.
+• Lack of Control: A person cannot arrange their own birthplace, ancestry, betrayal price, or the way soldiers gamble for their clothes.

-Mathematicians have calculated the odds of one person fulfilling just 8 of these prophecies by chance is comparable to covering the entire state of Texas in silver dollars two feet deep, marking just one, and asking a blindfolded man to pick the marked coin on the very first try.
-The odds for fulfilling 300+ are astronomical.
+Mathematicians have calculated the odds of one person fulfilling just 8 of these predictions by chance with a famous illustration: cover the entire state of Texas in silver dollars two feet deep, mark one coin, blindfold a person, and ask them to pick the marked coin on the first try.
+The odds for fulfilling 300+ are described as astronomical.

 Reference